 Preheat oven to 400°F. Line muffin pan with muffin liners and set aside.

-In a large bowl, using a whisk, combine mashed bananas and sugar.
+In a large bowl combine mashed bananas and sugar.

 Beat in the egg, milk, oil, and vanilla extract.